 - 1. Description.
 In an effort to avoid the significant noise and hazardous materials impacts that would result from residential development on the project site but still redevelop approximately 25.2 acres of underutilized land within Sunnyvale, this alternative evaluates a commercial development on the site.
 Under the commercial development alternative, the site could be developed as a new office campus, a mix of office and retail, or a large retail center. - 2.
 Comparison to the Proposed Project.
 No residences would be constructed onsite under this alternative, so no residences would be exposed to interior noise levels in excess of acceptable City standards or be potentially exposed to hazards or hazardous materials.
-Therefore, the significant noise and hazardous materials impact under the project and the maximum build out/corner mixed use scenario would be avoided.
+Therefore, the significant noise and hazardous materials impact under the project would be avoided.
 This alternative would have comparable construction impacts compared to the proposed project, including air quality, noise, cultural resources, and biological resources.

 The area of impervious surface area cannot be known without a specific site plan.
-Nevertheless, consistent with the requirements of the maximum build out/corner mixed use development scenario, any development under this alternative would be required to design the project to reduce directly connected impervious areas to ensure the flood design storm flows are maintained at or under the existing project flows.
+Nevertheless, any development under this alternative would be required to design the project to reduce directly connected impervious areas to ensure the flood design storm flows are maintained at or under the existing project flows.
 As a result, this alternative would have a less than significant impact on the storm drainage system.

 With any of these three scenarios, the number of traffic trips would be higher than a strictly residential project.
 The directionality of the trips may, however, change.
-While the average delay at local intersections would likely increase above the maximum build out/corner mixed use scenario, it would be less than under cumulative conditions.
+While the average delay at local intersections would likely increase above the project, it would be less than under cumulative conditions.